-How GPS came into being
+How GPS Created

 Roger L. Easton, former head of the Naval Research Laboratory’s Space Application Branch, was the brainchild of a wide range of engineering and technological systems that led to the development of GPS.
 Another luminous in the construction of GPS was Ivan Get, former president of the founding of Aerospace Corporation in the USA.
 The discovery was honored by enhancing the satellite system to make data accurate in tracking and monitoring global traffic from vehicles to missiles.
-Another highlight in the GPS field is Bradford Parkinson, popularly known as the ‘Father of GPS’; Bradford was a great designer and used GPS in relation to evolution and its engineering.
+Another highlight in the GPS field is Bradford Parkinson, popularly known as the ‘Father of GPS’; Bradford was a great designer and used GPS concerning evolution and its engineering.

 GPS features